Fujifilm X-M1 vs Nikon D3100

 It is notable that the X-M1 offers wifi support, while the D3100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-M1 and the D3100 have been discontinued, but can regularly be found used on eBay.
+Both the X-M1 and the D3100 have been discontinued, but can regularly be found used on ebay.
 The D3100 was replaced by the Nikon D3200, while the X-M1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-M1 and D3100 can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Nikon D3100 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-M1 or the Nikon D3100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.